 Do you work in M&A, ECM or DCM in Hong Kong?
 Do you want to know how your investment banking salary and bonus stack up to help you decide whether you might be better off at another firm?

-We’ve averaged out Hong Kong investment banking salary surveys from six recruitment agencies to produce the table below, which shows minimum and maximum annual base pay ranges from analyst to managing director (MD) level.
+We’ve averaged out Hong Kong investment banking salary surveys from four recruitment agencies to produce the table below, which shows annual base pay (in HKD) from analyst to managing director (MD) level at large banks.

 How much do investment bankers earn in Hong Kong?

 Analysts at investment banks in Hong Kong take home HK$675k on average, according to our analysis of pay surveys.
 Analysts’ salaries are rising at the fastest rate of all the five seniority levels, says Molly Gordon, an investment banking consultant at recruiters Selby Jennings in Hong Kong, adding that top-performing third-year analysts can earn up to HK$865k in 2019.
 Investment banks in Hong Kong are still attempting to ‘juniorise’ their workforces – beefing up their less-costly execution ranks while trimming directors and MDs.

 By contrast, although directors and MDs remain well paid in Hong Kong investment banking – earning HK$2,215k on average – they have not enjoyed significant salary rises over the past 12 months.
 “The experienced people are now facing the toughest pay squeeze,” says a Hong Kong investment banking headhunter.
 “Those above VP are facing a tough time as younger, hungrier and cheaper alternatives are available in greater quantity,” he adds.